tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 An issue has to be one of the following:
-1. Unexpected Problems / Potential Bugs
+- [ ] Unexpected Problems / Potential Bugs
-2. Feature Requests
+- [ ] Feature Requests
-3. Usage Questions
+- [ ] Questions on Using/Understanding Tensorpack

 For any unexpected problems, __PLEASE ALWAYS INCLUDE__:
 1. What you did: